bluecurrent/ha-bluecurrent/README.md

 The Blue Current integration allows you to connect to your blue current account to Home Assistant and monitor your charge point(s).

+> [!IMPORTANT]
+> This Blue Current HACS integration may include new, unstable experimental beta features, which are subject to change or removal in future updates.
+>
+> For a **stable version of the Blue Current integration**, install it directly from Home Assistant (more information can be found [here](https://www.home-assistant.io/integrations/blue_current/)).

 ## Prerequisites
 1. Log in to [my.bluecurrent.nl](https://my.bluecurrent.nl/).